-Eric White enters his second season as director of basketball operations for the 2014-15 season.
+Eric White enters his third season as director of basketball operations for the 2015-16 season.
 White, who has a coaching background, served on the coaching staff at Morehead State for three seasons and was elevated from assistant coach to associate head coach prior to the 2012-13 season before joining Matt Insell's staff at Ole Miss.

 "I'm excited about bringing Eric White to the Ole Miss family," Insell said.
 "Eric brings a wealth of experience in collegiate coaching with 21 years of experience.
 I've known Eric for 12 years and his hard work, dedication and loyalty are things that really stood out to me in terms of what he can bring and help take this program to the next level."

 White came to Morehead with a plethora of Division I experience, including two stints at Middle Tennessee State, where he won the Sunbelt conference tournament during the 2008-09 season.
 He also coached at OVC member schools Austin Peay and UT Martin, helping to win conference titles at both while he was on staff.